weirdev/lagern/INPROGRESS.md

 	SyncCache test
 Encrypt an existing backup/ detect mismatched encryption options Support for storing the keyfile at the source
-*
+Enforce using C# nullable reference types
+	(once feature is part of standard C# release or available as a package) *

 Test for loading then running backup